SnowflurrySDK/Snowflurry.jl/CONTRIBUTING.md

 ## Julia Coding Style Guide

-We adhere to Julia recommanded [Style Guide](https://docs.julialang.org/en/v1/manual/style-guide/).
+We adhere to Julia recommended [Style Guide](https://docs.julialang.org/en/v1/manual/style-guide/).
 Please consult this document before getting started!

 ## Code Testing Standards

 When a pull request is created or updated, various automatic checks will run to ensure that the change won't break Snowflurry and meets our coding standards.

-Cirq contains a continuous integration tool to verify testing.
+Snowflurry contains a continuous integration tool to verify testing.
 See our [development page](docs/dev/development.md) on how to run the continuous integration checks locally.